hasandida/DSA210-Project-Fall2025/README.md

 # The Anatomy of Victory: A Win-Prediction Analysis for League of Legends

+NOTE: Information provided is tentitive and subject to change.

 ## 1. Project Description

 This project conducts a comprehensive analysis of League of Legends ranked game data to answer a central question: How does in-game factors contribute to chances of victory within a game?
 Which in-game factors are the most powerful predictors of a win?

 Players often debate the value of specific objectives such as `firstBlood` vs. `firstTower`, this project aims to move beyond single statistics.
-It uses a large dataset to build a machine learning model that weighs the collective importance of multiple factors—including major and basic objectives, team composition ("champion classes"), and economic advantages—to determine the "anatomy" of a winning game.
+It uses a large dataset to build a machine learning model that weighs the collective importance of multiple factors such as; major and basic objectives, team composition, and economic advantages—to determine the anatomy of a winning game.

 ## 2. Motivation